 - Per his latest appointment, Schultz will receive annually a salary of $2 million, a potential performance-based bonus equal to 140% of that salary and equity incentives worth $6 million.
 What's more, Schultz stands to take home $40 million in cash and stock signing bonuses.

 Teva has faced a slew of challenges over the past few years.
-Revenues for its blockbuster multiple sclerosis medication Copaxone (glatiramer acetate) have dipped as copycat version inch their way closer toward market; in December, it agreed to pay the U.S. government $520 million to settle criminal bribery charges; and just last, citing a challenging generics market, it decided to eliminate 7,000 positions and do away with 15 manufacturing facilities.
+Revenues for its blockbuster multiple sclerosis medication Copaxone (glatiramer acetate) have dipped as copycat versions inch their way closer toward market.
+In December, it agreed to pay the U.S. government $520 million to settle criminal bribery charges.
+And just last month, citing a challenging generics market, it decided to eliminate 7,000 positions and do away with 15 manufacturing facilities.

 Amid those and other upheavals, Teva has struggled to hold on to CEOs — Schultz will be the company's fifth since 2012.